The Beginning of the European Union GDPR

-So how do organizations and cloud service providers’ work in tandem to secure the data?
-In order to practice Data Loss Prevention (DLP), CASB (Cloud Access Security Broker) software hits the right target so that data can be secured and protected.
+In order to practice Data Loss Prevention (DLP), a Cloud Access Security Broker hits the right target so that data can be secured and protected.

-Organizations must audit, report and make required changes to their policies before May 2018 in order to comply with GDPR.
+Organizations had to audit, report, and make necessary changes to their policies before May 2018 to comply with GDPR.
 Given the several features of a CASB solution, opting for the right CASB vendor or a solution provider should be their initial step to understanding and becoming GDPR compliant, if not handling the audit independently.
-With a CASB solution providers, an organization can benefit these facilities:
+With CASB security providers, an organization can benefit from these facilities:

-In the early phases of GDPR assessment, an organization needs to evaluate, track and understand the information flow of all the user data that it possesses; such as phone numbers, social security numbers, PINs, passwords, document numbers, passport, etc. DLP policies play an important role in monitoring the transmission of such confidential data, whether it is in motion (network traffic), in-use (endpoint actions), or at-rest (data storage).
+While assessing for GDPR, an organization needs to evaluate, track and understand the information flow of all the user data that it possesses, such as phone numbers, social security numbers, PINs, passwords, document numbers, passports, etc. DLP policies play an essential role in monitoring the transmission of such confidential data, whether it is in motion (network traffic), in-use (endpoint actions), or at-rest (data storage).
 DLP policies also detect potential data breach or data-exfiltration transmission and help in preventing data loss.

-Post evaluation the organization is in a better state to understand their standing for GDPR compliance and chances are that they need to build a more secure data ecosystem, this is where DLP comes into action.
+Post evaluation, the organization is in a better state to understand their standing for GDPR compliance, and the chances are that they need to build a more secure data ecosystem.
+This is where DLP comes into action.
 With DLP policies, an admin can restrict unauthorized data transfer or access from inadmissible users and devices, keeping the data secure, and organizations GDPR compliant.